eric7237cire/poker_eval/rust/poker_eval/readme.md

 Then evaluate vs all flops;
 2. which are easily foldable, which have draw potential (river > flop), which are strong (flop ~~ river)

+Do clustering on these to divide into groups/categories

 3. P(being dominated), e.g. AJ vs AT
 Measure heads up